beakerbrowser/beakerbrowser.com/_docs/using-beaker/create-a-site.md

 ---
-title: Creating a new Web site
+title: Creating a new website
 section: usingBeaker
 sectionTitle: Using Beaker
 order: 2
 ---

-With Beaker, you can publish your own peer-to-peer Web sites.
+With Beaker, you can publish your own peer-to-peer websites.
 Click the "New site" button in the dropdown menu.

 <figure>
 <img src="/img/docs/tour-new-site.png">